A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: Introduction

 One challenge with using these programming environments for research is showing precisely controlled stimuli.
 Game engines, as well as consumer VR and AR devices, have been primarily developed for entertainment, so in research applications they often require specialized methods for precise control of stimuli.
 In previous work, colleagues and I described methods for controlling luminance in Unity's Built-in Render Pipeline (BRP; Murray, Patel, \& Wiedenmann, \citeyear{murray2022}).
 The BRP is an older pipeline, and much current development work in Unity focuses on other pipelines, such as the High-Definition Render Pipeline (HDRP), which aims to be a physics-based renderer, and includes features such as raytracing that are not present in the BRP.
 The HDRP also has the advantage of using meaningful photometric units for some scene properties such as lighting intensity.

 Here I describe and test a mathematical model of rendering in the HDRP, with the goal of providing a model and related software tools that researchers can use to create experiments with precise control of luminance and color.
 I show that the HDRP has several non-obvious features, such as nonlinearities applied to material properties and rendered values, that make it important to have a model of rendering in order to maintain control over stimuli.
 I show how the rendering pipeline can be configured to show stimuli with gamma-corrected luminance and color.
 I also show how to test a wide range of hypotheses about the HDRP, so that researchers can examine additional features that are relevant to their own work.
-Supporting Information with Unity projects and analysis code is available at \href{https://github.com/rfmurray/hdrp\_model}{https://github.com/rfmurray/hdrp\_model}.
+Supporting Information with Unity projects and analysis code is available at \href{https://doi.org/10.17605/OSF.IO/NHPUA}{https://doi.org/10.17605/OSF.IO/NHPUA}.